clojia/sentimental-analysis/docs/index.md

 The project is to automatically identify if customers happy or not from their reviews.
-Prioritize those "positive" reviews

-There are two methods in industry:  statistics or machine learning.
-The former one combines different sentimental weights of tokens to get one final score, which means we should have a comprehensive dictionary along with reasonable token weights (one time consuming task indeed)… The method here is using BiGRU+Attention, datasets came from Kaggle: Hotel Reviews.
+The method here is using BiGRU+Attention, data came from Kaggle Datasets: Hotel Reviews.

 ### Steps:

 ##### Text preprocessing [word2vec]